Facelift (product): Manifestation in Automobiles

 In automobiles industry, facelift often be shown as a small change in its outlook, updating its engine output, adding some new equipment or creating a new edition etc.

-In the case of the Mercedes-Benz E-Class (W212), the facelift introduced in 2013 for model year 2014 introduced a lot of significant changes.
-On the exterior, the are new bumpers with redesigned lower air intakes, slightly revised rear lights with LED technology as well as new grille design for the Avantgarde models.
-In addition, new single-piece LED headlights with integrated daytime running light was introduced, replacing the two-piece Bi-Xenon headlights with separate DRL on the lower air intakes on the pre-facelift models.
-On the interior, however, changes are limited to a new gauge cluster, an update to the COMAND system and a new steering wheel design.
-Mechanically, the updated M 274 engines replaced the previous M 271 units on 4-cylinder petrol models, a new E400 model with a 329hp 3.0L (later increased to 3.5L) twin-turbo V6 petrol engine was introduced, and a new 9-speed automatic transmission was introduced on V6 diesel models, replacing the previous 7-speed transmission.

 Sugar Water Gets a Facelift

 A good facelift can bring an increasing revenue and a better reputation to the company.

 In 2008, Coke, Pepsi Bottles try new sizes to pump up sales.
 While U.S. soda sales in major retail channels overall declined 3.5% in the first quarter, convenience-store sales dropped 4.2%, according to Beverage Digest, an industry publication.
 The 20-ounce bottle accounts for most convenience-store soda sales.
 To win back sales, several Coca-Cola and Pepsi bottlers are conducting pilot tests on a variety of bottle sizes they hope will appeal to consumers put off by the 20-ounce bottle or looking for a cheaper option to cushion the blow of high food and energy prices.